caproto/caproto/doc/source/iocs.rst

 Enums
 ^^^^^

-A new syntax for specifying enums using built-in `enum.IntEnum` is recommended:
+A new syntax for specifying enums using built-in :class:`enum.IntEnum` is
+recommended:

 .. code:: python